Social Charges and Health Insurance for a Czech Trade License

 * If you also have a job as employee, and using the trade license as secondary income, then the monthly health contribution is 0 CZK / month for the first year.

 IMPORTANT NOTE: US Citizens on a Business Visa, must enroll into Public Health Care, starting 1.5.2016

-Just like the social charges, when the income tax return is being prepared, we will also calculate if the minimum health contributions were enough (it is about 2.7% of revenue up to 2 M CZK) or that you must pay extra for 2017.
+Just like the social charges, when the income tax return is being prepared, we will also calculate if the minimum health contributions were enough or that you must pay extra for the previous year..

-Also, based on the income from 2017, we will calculate the new monthly health contributions for 2018.
+Also, based on the income of the previous year, we will calculate the new monthly health contributions for the next year.
 Again, if in the previous year your Trade License average income level per month was high (for example: most of your income was concentrated in 1 or 2 months), the new monthly charges will be significantly higher in the new year.

 2 - Public Health Care for Citizens from Croatia, Macedonia, Montenegro, Serbia, Turkey and Japan:Because of the bi-lateral agreement between Czech Republic and Croatia, Macedonia, Montenegro, Serbia, Turkey and Japan those citizens pay monthly health contributions just like EU Citizens, instead of commercial health insurance 3rd-Country Nationals would pay normally.